AdaCore/gnatstudio/docs/users_guide/extending.rst

 Redirecting the output of spawned processes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, you can redirect the output of any Python script to any GPS window (either an already existing one or one GPS creates automatically) using the :file:`output` attribute of XML configuration files.
+In general, you can redirect the output of any Python script to any GNAT Studio window (either an already existing one or one GNAT Studio creates automatically) using the :file:`output` attribute of XML configuration files.

-However, there is a limitation in Python that the output of processes spawned through :func:`os.exec` or :func:`os.spawn` is redirected to the standard output instead of the usual Python output that GPS has overridden.
+However, there is a limitation in Python that the output of processes spawned through :func:`os.exec` or :func:`os.spawn` is redirected to the standard output instead of the usual Python output that GNAT Studio has overridden.

 There are two solutions for this: